aparnaparashar/financial-horizon/README.md

 # financial-horizon
 Financial Horizon is your comprehensive solution for managing finances.
 As a personalized financial assistant, it offers tailored advice, budgeting tools, investment recommendations, and real-time insights.
 Whether you’re tracking expenses, planning for retirement, or optimizing investments, Financial Horizon guides you toward confident financial decisions.
 Simplify your money matters with this all-in-one platform!
+It also offers customer and content segmentation features , so that the customers of this feature can get personalized marketing materials, educational content and financial reports.